NightwindDev/Ourea-Help/README.md

         "author": "The author of the shortcut",
         "version": "The latest version of the shortcut",
         "description": "Short description of the shortcut",
-        "longDescription": "Long, extended description of the shortcut, you could also implement a changelog here", "download": "Link to download the shortcut, usually starts with https://www.icloud.com/shortcuts/...", "compatibility": [
+        "longDescription": "Link to the website with the long description of the shortcut", "download": "Link to download the shortcut, usually starts with https://www.icloud.com/shortcuts/...", "compatibility": [
             "Minimum compatible version of iOS, for example 15.0",